EricssonResearch/illia/README.md

   </a>
 </p>

-### ⚠️ **Warning**
+> [!WARNING]
+>

-**Illia is under active development.** The library is evolving rapidly to ensure stable support across all frameworks and backends.
-Expect ongoing changes as we improve functionality and performance.
+> **Illia is under active development.** The library is evolving rapidly to ensure stable
+> support across all frameworks and backends.
+Expect ongoing changes as we improve
+> functionality and performance.

 ## Introduction